Wondering if this event is right for you?

 Below are four categories: Try to find your match (though if you’re somewhere in between, no biggie).

 1. I get grumpy when I’m cold and wet.
-I like paddling on inland lakes and rivers.
+I like paddling on inland lakes and slow rivers.
 I don’t really like to push it; kayaking is about relaxation, not excitement.
 Bumpy water makes me very nervous.
-I prefer placid waters and birdwatching to foamy seas whipped with spray.
+I prefer calm waters and birdwatching to foamy seas whipped with spray.

 2. I don’t mind venturing out on the Great Lakes when it’s calm.
 I don’t mind pushing myself a bit, but a steady pace is what I like, not anything too hard.
-I prefer staying warm and dry, but getting a bit wet is ok.
+I prefer staying warm and dry, but getting a little wet is OK.
 I prefer to head for shelter when I see whitecaps, waves or cloudy skies.
-I prefer bright skies and calm open water.

 3. I like some wind waves; they make for a real sea kayaking kind of experience.
-I don’t mind getting cold and wet, or pushing myself.
-If it’s cloudy and overcast that’s OK; I just need to make sure I’ve got food and warm drink.
+I am willing to get a little cold and very wet, and I appreciate opportunities to push myself as long as I’m sure I’ll be safe.
+If it’s cloudy and overcast, that’s OK; I just need to make sure I’ve got food and a warm drink.

-4. Yeehaw, where’s the NOAA Forecast, I hope it’s big!
+4. Yee-haw, where’s the NOAA forecast?
+I hope it’s big!
 I have two boats loaded and they’re both for surfing!
-I’ve got extra tea and biscuits in the day hatch, and a shelter for lunch.
-Ahhh whitecaps as far as the eye can see, that’s what I’m talking about!
+I’ve got a warm drink and snack in the day hatch, and a shelter for lunch.
+Ahhh, whitecaps as far as the eye can see, that’s what I’m talking about!

-After taking this fun assessment, if you answered 3 or 4, or if you feel somewhere between the two, we’ll see you at the Apostle Islands!
+After taking this fun assessment, if you answered 3 or 4, or if you feel somewhere between the two, we’ll see you at The Gales!

 Skills Assessment